Does insurance cover road debris damage?

 Who is responsible for road debris damage?

-If the accident resulted from an improperly secured load, you might be able to file a claim against the other driver's liability insurance.
+If the accident resulted from an improperly secured load, you might be able to file a road debris insurance claim against the other driver's liability insurance.
+It's important to file a police report after such an incident.

 However, in instances where the debris is already loose on the road, there's no one around to blame.
-Fortunately, insurance doesn't see it as an at-fault accident.
+Unfortunately, your insurance company might see this as an at-fault accident, but it depends on the circumstances.

 What are the penalties for not securing items in or atop your car?